thatlarrypearson/telemetry-obd/README.md

 The shared dictionary feature requires the UltraDict Python package to be installed using [UltraDict Installation](https://github.com/thatlarrypearson/telemetry-gps/blob/main/docs/README-UltraDict.md) instructions.

 Once the package is installed, the feature can be enabled by changing the ```obd_logger.sh``` shell program.
-The change involves adding a command line option to turn the feature on.
+The change involves adding command line options to turn the feature on.

 ```bash
 	${APP_PYTHON} -m telemetry_obd.obd_logger \